ashupp/laravel-kendo-server-filters/README.md

-# Laravel Kendo Selver Filters
+# Laravel Kendo Server Filters

 This Helper process Kendo Grid filters params and returns the Laravel filters equivalents ready to use in your query objects